HQ20/contracts/README.md

 Inside the contracts folder the files are organized by topic and by type.

 At the root of `contracts` are directories for each one of the topics, containing the simplest implementations that are in a mature state.

-For contracts that are used as example implementations there is a `contracts/examples` directory with the appropriate topic folders inside.

 For contracts that are under development there is a `contracts/drafts` directory with the appropriate topic folders inside.